jsrjaganatha/renci-website/src/content/news/features/2017/02/22_new-report-recommends-actions-to-position-north-carolina-as-a-leader-in-the-new-data-economy/index.md

 tags:
     -
 ---
-_State must support education and entrepreneurs to be a data leader_

 CHAPEL HILL, NC - North Carolina has the brain power, the educational system, and the technology business sector that can propel it to the top in the emerging data economy, says a report published recently by the [North Carolina Board of Science, Technology & Innovation](https://www.nccommerce.com/sti/board-of-science-technology-innovation).
 However, those assets must be nurtured through a focus on data education and literacy, support for data-focused startups, and a coordinated effort to present the state as a data leader.